-Each generated account will be created with a password, but at present the default (only available) specification for passwords on newly-generated accounts is “Passwords same as Account Name”.
-This means for example that the password for the account “team1” is “team1”; the password for the account “judge1” is “judge1”; etc. Each account name and password is created with all letters in lowercase.
+Each generated account will be created with a password; the default for passwords on newly-generated accounts is “Passwords same as Account Name”.
+This means for example that the password for the account “team1” is “team1”; the password for the account “judge1” is “judge1”; etc. (These are sometimes referred to as “joe passwords”, because the password for a [hypothetical] user “joe” is “joe”.)
+Each account name and password is created with all letters in lowercase.

+Note that PC2 accounts are unrelated to any user accounts which may otherwise exist on the systems being used for the contest (for example, user accounts provided by the operating system).